 Carnes had information.
 But he didn’t share it widely, apparently not even with Derby, the man whose ship he had just sunk.
-Instead, he went to his wife’s relatives with his incredible information: pepper was growing in abundance in the west of Sumatra.
+Instead, he went to his wife’s relatives with his incredible information: pepper grew in abundance in the west of Sumatra.

-While the ships going to the area had in the past brought the precious spice back as part of their cargo, it was never in large quantity.
+While the ships going to the region had in the past brought the precious spice back as part of their cargo, they never had it in large quantity.

 John Carnes commanded seven ships between 1778 and 1782, capturing multiple prizes until he was captured by the British ship Enterprise in 1782.

 At war’s end, however, the two men’s fortunes apparently went in different directions.
 Both men chose brides.
 John married Lydia Derby, Elias’ sister.
-The Derbys were enormously wealthy, thanks to Richard Derby’s successes as a privateer in the Revolution.
-The Derby family and her friends were against the marriage.
+The Derbys had enormous wealth, thanks to Richard Derby’s successes as a privateer in the Revolution.
+The Derby family and her friends opposed the marriage.

-Salem diarist William Bentley, without being specific about the nature of John Carnes’ shortcomings, makes no bones about the fact that he was a n’er-do-well.
+Salem diarist William Bentley, without being specific about the nature of John Carnes’ shortcomings, makes no bones about the fact that he was a ne’er-do-well.
 John Carnes died in 1796.

 Jonathan, meanwhile, married Rebecca Vans.
 Her family was identified with the Boston banking firm Freeman & Vans.
 And she had relatives in the Peele family of prosperous Salem merchants, as well.
-The Peeles and Carnes’ had done well teaming up to back privateering ventures during the war, and it was to Jonathan Peele that Jonathan Carnes told the secret of his pepper find.
+The Peeles and Carneses had done well teaming up to back privateering ventures during the war.
+Jonathan Carnes chose to tell Jonathan Peele the secret of his pepper find.

 They wasted no time in arranging for Jonathan to make another trip to Sumatra.
 Joining with Ebenezer Beckford of Salisbury, they outfitted him with the ship, Rajah, and in November of 1795, he was off.
-The men had managed to keep their plans a secret, and when the Rajah set out there was no thought given to her other than she was off to Sumatra.
+The men had managed to keep their plans a secret.
+When the Rajah set out, no one thought anything other than that she was headed toward Sumatra.

 It would be more than 18 months before Carnes would return, and he came close to never returning at all.
-When Carnes arrived, it was near the end of the pepper growing season.
+Carnes arrived in Sumatra, near the end of the pepper growing season.
 He procured what he could, but decided he needed to wait for the next season to make the voyage profitable.
 In January of 1797, the Rajah came under attack.

-The attackers boarded the Rajah and Carnes’ men were roused and began fighting.
+The attackers boarded the Rajah and Carnes’ men began fighting.
 The two sides quickly realized that the matter was a case of mistaken identity.
 The attackers were French and they believed the Rajah was a British ship, while Carnes thought he was under attack by local Malayans.